mahdeensam/mahdeensam/README.md

 ## About Me

 I'm a finance and data professional with a deep interest in how thoughtful design and technology can improve access and opportunity.
 I began my career in banking, where I worked on evaluating over $45 million in loans and developed models to better understand risk and support small and mid-sized businesses.
 Along the way, I became increasingly curious about how financial tools could be made more useful and inclusive.
-That led to cofounding FinanAI, a project focused on using AI to support individual investors, which was later acquired.
+That led to cofounding LuminoHQ!, a project focused on using AI to support individual investors, which was later acquired.
 Now, as a graduate student at Harvard’s LDIT program, cross-registered at HBS and MIT Sloan, I’m learning how to build more human-centered systems at the intersection of data, finance, and education.

 ---